ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/virtue-water-month-supply-give-away.markdown

 bg-image-second: "https://assets.expresslyapp.com/asset-ba990d7a-1d40-41fe-8acd-117839399c60.jpg"
 bg-image-third: "https://assets.expresslyapp.com/asset-3642d19c-b9d6-44e9-9c38-4aa55373186f.jpg"
 section1-content: "<p>At Virtue their mission is to\_provide positive energy to as\
-  \ many people as possible.They believe everyone looking for energy deserves better\
+  \ many people as possible.
+They believe everyone looking for energy deserves better\
   \ options, that’s why their energy waters naturally contain zero sugar, zero calories,\
   \ with no sweeteners!</p>\r\n<p>Each can contains the same amount of natural caffeine\
   \ as a cup of coffee.
 Their energy comes from natural sources including yerba maté\